Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 That's just my submission.

-Yeah, and all that matters is they understood what I meant.
+And all it matters is they understood what it meant, you know?

-You know?
-And all that matters is they understood what it meant.
-You know?
+And all it matters is they understood what it meant, you know?

-After Japan's surrender, Australian prisoners of war sent out an SOS to be rescued.
+After Japan surrender, Australian prisoners of war sent out an SOS to be rescued.

 Okay, great.

-soldier John Van Newton was asked, how would you like to see Chloe again?
-Very cryptic question.
+Melbourne soldier John Van Newton was asked, how would you like to see Chloe again?

-How would you like to see her?
-So he's just, Japan surrendered, he's found a radio going
+How would you like to see?
+So he's just, Japan surrendered.
+He's found a radio going, hey,

-see Chloe again?
-There's no time for that come rescue me
+There's no time for that.
+Come rescue me.

 I'm stuffed.